deltamaster/react-tutorial-solutions/README.md

 - Markdown support for rich text formatting
 - Responsive design using Bootstrap
 - Memory management system for storing and retrieving contextual information
-- Under construction: Image processing capabilities
+- Image upload capabilities for visual conversations
+- Responsive UI design with adaptive button layouts

 ## Installation and Setup